GraphicHealer/AutounattendGUI/README.md

 - `-NoUpdateConfig`: Disable updating/creating Settings.json (-ConfigPath), usefull for testing without loosing config.

 ## Setup
+> [!IMPORTANT]
-**!!!THIS MUST BE RUN ON WINDOWS 10!!!**
+> **!!!THIS MUST BE RUN ON WINDOWS 10!!!**

-The windows 11 version of WinPE does not allow Wifi and other drivers to function properly through OSDCloud, as it dropps support for several key devices.
+> The windows 11 version of WinPE does not allow Wifi and other drivers to function properly through OSDCloud, as it dropps support for several key devices.
 Please use Windows 10 for your build environment, you can use a VM or a dedicated machine.

 First, download the Git repo.